hapticssymposium-org/hs2026/site/content/attending/registration.md

 We are excited to welcome the worldwide haptics community to Reno, NV for the 2026 Haptics Symposium!
 Registration is now open through the [registration site](https://web.cvent.com/event/949422f8-c78b-4c66-ab70-c5cada8ecfd0/summary).
 Early bird deadline for registration is February 16, 2026.
 For a preferred hotel rate at the conference hotel, use the [Renaissance Reno Downtown](https://www.marriott.com/event-reservations/reservation-link.mi?id=1764785526445&key=GRP&app=resvlink&_branch_match_id=1529869607550125649&_branch_referrer=H4sIAAAAAAAAA8soKSkottLXTywo0MtNLCrKzC8p0UvOz9UvSi3OyczLtgdK2ALZZSCOWmaKraG5mYm5hampkZmJialadmqlrXtQgFpdUWpaKlB3Xnp8UlF%2BeXFqkW1wYlpiUSYA1UNhBGAAAAA%3D) link here.
 The last day to book the hotel is Friday, March 6th, 2026.

+Authors who require financial assistance to attend the conference may be eligible for travel support through the IEEE RAS Member Support Program.
+Please see the [Travel Awards](../award/) page for eligibility criteria and application details.
+The application deadline is **February 20, 2026**.

 Please read the following **before** you begin the registration process:

 ## Conference registration will require the following: